apache/skywalking-website/content/blog/2021-02-04-skywalking-trace-threadpool/index.md

 In [this project](https://github.com/libinglong/skywalking-threadpool-agent), I write my own wrapper class, and simply add a plugin with a name match condition.

-Finally, note you should add your own agent after the skywalking agent since the wrapper class should not be loaded before skywalking agent instrumentation have finished.
+Finally, note you should add this agent after the skywalking agent since the wrapper class should not be loaded before skywalking agent instrumentation have finished.